GreaterGoodest/blog.dev.repo/content/post/elf_science_p2.md

 ![GDB Decrypt](/images/gdb-decrypt.gif)

 We start by loading the binary into gdb (i'm also using pwndbg).
-We then begin execution and break at the encrypoint by using the 'start' command.
+We then begin execution and break at the entrypoint by using the 'start' command.
 After starting the process, we take a look at the encrypt_me function, and see that it is in it's encrypted state.
 Next, we set a breakpoint after the decryption is complete (line 32).
 After reaching that breakpoint, we take another look at the function and see that it is now decrypted.

 Our next goal will be to dump out that decrypted data.